Minas Gerais: Cuisine

-Minas Gerais is known nationally for its cuisine.
 The cultural basis of its cuisine is the small farmhouse, and many of the dishes are prepared using locally produced vegetables and meats, especially chicken and pork.
-Traditional cooking is done using coal- or wood-fired ovens and cast iron pans, making for a particularly tasty flavor; some restaurant chains have adopted these techniques and made this type of food popular in other parts of the country.
+Traditional cooking is done using coal- or wood-fired ovens and cast iron pans; some restaurant chains have adopted these techniques and made this type of food popular in other parts of the country.

 Many of the cakes and appetizers of the local cuisine use corn or cassava (known there as mandioca) flour instead of wheat, as the latter did not adapt well to the local weather.
 The best-known dish from Minas Gerais is "pão de queijo", a small baked roll (known internationally as "Brazilian cheese rolls") made with cheese and cassava flour that can be served hot as an appetizer or for breakfast.

 The state is also recognized for its doce de leite, since Minas Gerais is the largest producer of milk in the country.
 Minas Gerais is also Brazil's most traditional producer of cheese.
 Minas cheese is renowned nationwide as the distinct Brazilian cheese.
 Cachaça is also a local produce of high importance, with the state owning hundreds of artisanal factories (in Minas and in the neighboring state of São Paulo, there is the world's largest production of sugar cane, the basis of cachaça production).
 Typical of the state are Tropeiro beans with torresmo, Tutu de Feijão (Bean's Tutu), chicken with okra stew, galinhada, a rice dish cooked with chicken corn and peas, handmade cheeses, goiabada, paçoca, pamonha, arroz com leite and others.
 Outside of Minas Gerais it is common to find restaurants specializing in food from the state.

 The state cuisine is showcased in various festivals year round and in many locations throughout the state, but the biggest festival is the month-long Comida de Buteco in Belo Horizonte, where 41 bars and restaurants are selected to create a dish using ingredients traditional to local cuisine.
 People from all over the country and abroad rate the food, the temperature of the beer, the ambiance and service.
 In 2007, over 400,000 people participated in the festival according to Vox Populi statistics.